Blockchain cover art

 By completing your purchase, you agree to Audible's Conditions of Use and authorise Audible to charge your designated card or any other card on file.
 Please see our Privacy Notice, Cookies Notice and Interest-based Ads Notice.

-The perfect audiobook for everybody who's either never heard of blockchain or simply wants to know more about the technology which is about to transform the world we live in for the better.
+The perfect book for everybody who's either never heard of Blockchain or simply wants to know more about the technology which is about to transform the world we live in for the better.

 ©2019 Stephen P Williams (P)2019 Simon & Schuster UK